 Your brand deserves to stand on its own merit rather than being cobbled by faulty online buzz, so ensure you get ahead of the issues and have an emergency plan for when things go wrong.
 Stay vigilant and be receptive: your customers will take notice and appreciate the efforts you’re making.
-Your brand’s image and reputation are some of its most valuable assets, so it is well worth taking the time to protect them properly.
+Your brand’s image and reputation are some of its most valuable assets, so it’s well worth taking the time to protect them properly.

-Vulnerability.Sucks and can come back to bite you if you don’t take precautions nowーbefore it’s too late.
+Vulnerability sucks and can come back to bite you if you don’t take precautions nowーbefore it’s too late.